jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Seams reside along boundaries and tend to be [Stable or Fixed Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) within the code, such as interfaces and method signatures.
 Ideally, seams lie along [Natural Boundaries](https://jhumelsine.github.io/2024/05/28/design-process.html#natural-boundaries).

 ## Legacy Code Lacks Seams
-Legacy code tends to bloat as it ages, one small modification at a time, without much concern toward maintaining natural boundary seams.
+Over time, legacy code accumulates small, incremental changes, gradually expanding without regard for maintaining clear boundary seams.
 It’s the lack of seams in legacy code that makes it obdurate to tests.
 To make legacy code more test accommodating, we may need to add seams so that we can isolate pieces of code making them more manageable for testing.

 [Extract Method](https://refactoring.guru/extract-method) is one of the most valuable refactoring tool to safely introduce seams to legacy code.
 The steps of extract method are basically:
 * Select a block of statements in the code that ideally encapsulates a single intent or responsibility.